Skip to content

 end

-For SaaS users, you can deploy a Dataway on your own premises (k8s cluster) dedicated to offloading, and then forward the data to Openway:
+For SaaS users, a Dataway can be deployed locally (on k8s Cluster) specifically for diversion, and then forward the data to Openway:

 Warning

-In cascaded mode, the Dataway in the cluster needs to enable the cascaded option.
-See Environment Variable Description in the installation documentation.
+In cascaded mode, the Dataway within the cluster needs to enable the cascaded option.
+Refer to the environment variable description in the installation documentation.

 flowchart LR;